 Cost of goods sold includes direct costs to manufacture commercial drug substance and drug product for Auryxia, as well as indirect costs, including costs for packaging, shipping, insurance and quality assurance, idle capacity charges, write-offs for inventory that fails to meet specifications or is otherwise no longer suitable for commercial sale, changes in our excess purchase commitment liability, and royalties due to the licensor of Auryxia related to U.S. and Japan product sales recognized during the period.
-In addition, cost of goods sold includes personnel-related costs, including salaries and bonuses, employee benefits, and stock-based compensation attributable to employees in a particular function and associated with our products.
 Cost of goods sold also includes costs to manufacture drug product provided to MTPC for commercial sale of Vafseo in Japan.

-As a result of the Merger and the application of purchase accounting, cost of goods sold also includes both amortization expense and, if applicable, impairment charges associated with the fair value of the developed product rights for Auryxia as well as expense associated with the fair value inventory step-up.
+As a result of the Merger and the application of purchase accounting, costs of goods sold also includes both amortization expense and, if applicable, impairment charges associated with the fair value of the developed product rights for Auryxia as well as expense associated with the fair value inventory step-up.
 The fair value of the developed product rights for Auryxia is being amortized over its estimated useful life, which as of December 31, 2022 is estimated to be six years.
 The fair value inventory step-up as a result of the Merger was fully amortized as of the first quarter of 2021.